Innovation Takes Flight

 Our Need is Great

-While the new Conservancy will help us to grow our conservation efforts and build on our teaching hospital programming, our veterinary accomplishments onsite at the North Side could also use a reconfiguration.
-That’s because all of the National Aviary’s veterinary accomplishments (and there are many!) are despite challenges.
-Our team currently works on in three rooms in inaccessible areas spread throughout the Aviary.
+While the new Conservancy will help us to grow our conservation efforts and build on our teaching hospital programming, our veterinary accomplishments onsite at the North Side also need a vital reconfiguration.
+While the National Aviary continues to remain at the forefront of innovative avian medicine, our team currently works in three rooms located in three separate, inaccessible areas spread throughout the Aviary.

 What We Can Build on the North Side

-That’s why this project is part of a broader master plan for the National Aviary, which includes renovations of the existing veterinary hospital at the Aviary’s North Side location.
+That’s why the National Aviary SK Rockwell Conservancy is part of a broader master plan for the National Aviary, which includes renovations of the existing veterinary hospital at the Aviary’s North Side location.

 Advancing protocols and treatment is crucial, as is educating the next generation of veterinarians in this highly specialized medical field.
 Education is the key to advancing avian medicine, as well as successfully treating even more wildlife in the future.
 Through a teaching hospital in our transformational hospital, we will:

-• Expand education programs, while at the same time make educational programs more accessible
+• Expand education programs, while at the same time making educational programs more accessible

 • Train even more pre-veterinary and veterinary students, as well as fellow veterinarians, on a global scale